brunomnsilva/markdown-to-moodle-xml/readme.md

 * What is the color of the sky?
     - red
     - green
-    - blue
+    - !blue
     - yellow

 * Which ones are programmer's text editor?
-    - sublime text
+    - !sublime text
-    - vim
+    - !vim
-    - atom
+    - !atom
     - microsoft word

 # Test 2

 * Who is the main protagonist in Dragon Ball?
-    - Son Goku
+    - !Son Goku
     - Picolo
     - Son Gohan
     - Vegeta